« View All Posts

 UrineSample

 As a truck driver, you may be subjected to alcohol and drug screenings for a variety of reasons.
-That includes pre-employment screenings, random screenings, reasonable suspicion screenings, return to duty screenings and post-accident testing.
-Pre-employment screenings and return to duty screenings are to be expected, but you may not know when and why other drug screenings happen.
+That includes pre-employment screenings, random screenings, reasonable suspicion screenings, return-to-duty screenings, and post-accident testing.
+Pre-employment screenings and return-to-duty screenings are to be expected, but you may not know when and why other drug screenings happen.

 Because there is a zero-tolerance policy for drugs, a random drug test can be required even when drivers are off-duty.
 An alcohol screening, on the other hand, cannot be administered unless a driver is on-duty.